minishrink/trash/proof.md

 shunning sunlight, and subsisting off algebraic texts [1].

-In this paper, we hypothesise the existence of such a creature by encapsulating this entity in a category,
+In this paper, we prove the existence of such a creature and define it as a category,
-using the Phat-Bastarde<sup>[i](#link)</sup> lemma to define morphisms between this category
+using the [Fåt-Bastærde functor](https://www.fatbastard.com/product/chardonnay/) to map it to a representation
-and the cosmic unfairness of a world that would not only allow but necessitate such a wretched creature exist at all.
+of the cosmic unfairness of a world that would not only allow but necessitate such a wretched creature exist at all.

 Surprising results about the nature of the beast will be explored,